vita-tak/eu-ai-act-rag/README.md

 the results feed back into the next decision.
 The multi-turn session pattern is directly applicable to any agent that needs to gather information before producing a result.

+The chat layer adds intent classification and a conversation state machine, showing how to build a unified interface over multiple distinct AI workflows without exposing that complexity to the caller.

 The EU AI Act is the domain because it is the regulatory framework that governs AI systems in Europe.
 Understanding it programmatically is